Glossary

 CLI and developer terms

-CLI — The sitecmd command-line binary.
-Same check engine as the desktop app, no UI, no auth.
+CLI - The sitecmd command-line binary.
+Same check engine as the desktop app, no UI, runs headless.
 See CLI reference.

 Quality gate - A CI step that fails the build if a scan’s score drops below a threshold.
 See Quality gates in CI.